Now in its sixth decade, BYU–Hawaii's unique history combines solid moral roots with legacies of evolving academics and interwoven cultures.

 Elder Henry B. Eyring informs the BYU–Hawaii administration that the university now reports directly to the Board of Trustees, instead of to BYU in Provo.

 October 25, 2003

 President Hinckley joins HRI President & CEO R. Eric Beaver in the groundbreaking for the $5 million-plus project that will beautify Hale La'a Boulevard.
 The project also includes a new front entrance for Brigham Young University–Hawaii, funded by a private donor.

 May 21, 2004

 The BYU-Hawaii Concert Choir, starting its tour in Japan and South Korea, becomes the first Christian group ever permitted to perform in Tokyo's Meiji Shrine.
 The performance continues to build on the longstanding, positive relationship between the Shinto religion and the Church.

 June 19, 2004

-BYU–Hawaii honors its largest and most international graduating class: 400 students from 37 countries.
+BYU–Hawaii honors its largest and most international graduating class, with 400 students representing 37 countries.

 BYU–Hawaii begins a year-long Golden Jubilee celebration of its 50th anniversary.